Yukisschu/anhuigui/content/pages/_index.md

 - Enjoy nature and haphazard journeys
 - Red pandas are too cute
 - Coffee and bubble tea are my go-to drinks
-- Keen on reading and baking
+- Keen on baking
 - An enthusiastic video gamer (Dota2)

-Also, I am really into programming, and I believe that sharing knowledge would greatly accelerate the development process.
+I really love programming, and I believe that sharing knowledge would greatly accelerate the development process.
 Therefore, I am writing beginner-friendly tutorials with more details from a learner’s perspective, and I also try to openly share my code whenever possible.

 {{< gallery >}}